 The current displays take 65,000 man hours and 74 miles of cable, with 400,000 lamps.

-This event acts as the curtain-raiser for the Blackpool’s Illuminations season, and is normally carried out by someone famous.
+Blackpool Illuminations Switch-On - this event acts as the curtain-raiser for the Blackpool’s Illuminations season, and is normally carried out by someone famous.